The-Creator-AI/The-Creator-AI/README.md

-# The Creator AI - README
+# The Creator AI

 Welcome to The Creator AI!
-This innovative tool empowers you to generate creative content.
-Follow these steps to get started:
+Talk to Gemini with context.

 ## Prerequisites

 Before installation, ensure you have the following software installed on your system:

 - **Git:** For cloning the project repositories.
 - **Node.js and npm (or yarn):** For managing and installing dependencies.
+Ensure your node version is at least `18`.
 - **Serve:** For running the frontend in development mode.
 (If you don't have `serve` installed, run `npm install -g serve`)

 ## Installation